wofsauge/IsaacDocs/docs/Isaac.md

 Spawn a [GridEntity](GridEntity.md) at the given position (world coordinates).

 ???+ bug "Bugs"
-    The "forced" argument has no effect and will **not** override the grid entity at the given location.
-Instead, remove the grid entity at the given location if nessesary before spawning something on top of it.
+    The "forced" argument can override the grid entity at the given location in certain cases.
+For example: it won't work with a rock, but will work with a rock that's been blown up.
+You can check the location with `Isaac.GetFreeNearPosition` to see if the game considers that location free.
+Check the returned grid entity's type to make sure the replacement happened.
+Otherwise, you may need to remove the grid entity at the given location before spawning something else in its place.

 For example, to spawn a super secret rock in the center of the room: